prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 <p align="center"><i>Fig 4.
 Web Interface using Semantic UI and amcharts</i></p>

 ### SAT Questions
+`What do you want to achieve?`

+I want to contribute as much as I can to the project.
+By the end of the Summer, I intend to have added all necessary modules and a fully functioning Web Interface to the project.

 `What makes you suited to carry the project?`